nilearn/nilearn/doc/building_blocks/estimator_choice.rst

 A classification task consists in predicting a *class* label for each observation.
 In other words, the variable to predict is categorical.

-Often classification is performed between two classes, but is may well be applied to multiple classes, in which case it is known as a multi-class problem.
-It is important to keep in mind that the large the number of classes, the harder the prediction problem.
+Often classification is performed between two classes, but it may well be applied to multiple classes, in which case it is known as a multi-class problem.
+It is important to keep in mind that the larger the number of classes, the harder the prediction problem.

 Some estimators support multi-class prediction out of the box, but many